dartmax/ReactTZ05/README.md

 [https://dartmax.github.io/ReactTZ05/](https://dartmax.github.io/ReactTZ05/)

 ### `The main task of the project:`
-The user enters the title of the article into the search.
+The user enters the title of the article into the search, and gets it when the button is pressed

 ### `Description of the project:`
 Implement with React, Redux / Sagas.